hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

 > > You can `Make` and `Break` any struct.
 This is very useful in some cases. <br>![[Pasted image 20241109185113.png|350]]
 > > <br>You can break any struct pin by clicking on `Split Struct Pin` after right clicking on it. <br>
 > > ![[Pasted image 20241109185821.png|250]] ![[Pasted image 20241109185715.png|250]]

+> [!warning]- Warning for `Enum` and `Struct`
+> Those types can be unstable.
+Adding new entries while the blueprints are open and saving the changes will at the very least invalidate the nodes, or could cause possible engine crashes.

 > [!Info]- Containers (`Single`, `Array`, `Set` or `Map`)
 > For almost every variables types, you can decide if your variable *container* type is `Single`, `Array`, `Set` or `Map`. <br>